syeandel/Einstein_IFE/README.md

 Where $\gamma_{Interface}$ is the IFE of the interface, $\gamma_{Liquid}$ is the IFE (surface tension) of the liquid with vacuum, $\Delta F_{Bulk}^{Ein.}$ is the free energy required to transform the solid bulk into an Einstein crystal (of the same stoichiometry as the slab), $\Delta F_{Slab}^{Ein.}$ is the free energy required to transform the slab into an Einstein crystal and $A$ is the area of one interface.

-Transformation of the solid bulk and slab to an Einstein crystal is achieved via [Thermodynamic Integration](###Thermodynamic-Integration).

-The IFE of a liquid is more efficiently calculated via the [Kirkwood-Buff method](###The-Kirkwood-Buff-Method).
+Transformation of the solid bulk and slab to an Einstein crystal is achieved via Thermodynamic Integration.
+The IFE of a liquid is more efficiently calculated via the Kirkwood-Buff method.
+Details may be found in the [Theoretical Background](#Theoretical-Background).

 A [worked example](#Worked-Example) is available below.